rappdw/redblackgraph/README.md

 This package presents and implements the underlying math as well as discusses some interesting applications.

-This python module extends both scipy and numpy and also conforms to [dockerutils](https://github.com/rappdw/docker-utils) conventions for buildingc and running docker images used in module development.
+This python module extends both scipy and numpy and also conforms to [dockerutils](https://github.com/rappdw/docker-utils) conventions for building and running docker images used in module development.
 There is a script in the repo bin directory that can be used to setup the project for development or to prep for reading the notebook.
 (`bin/setup-project.sh`).
 You will likely want to create an activate a virtual environment prior to running the script.